aakash22raj/Assignment-02/README.md

   <h1 align="center">Sky House</h1>

   <p align="center">
-    This project is an House Renting Website for the Real estates.
+    This project is an House Hotel Renting Website for the Real estates.
     <br />
     <br />
     <a href="https://skyhouse.netlify.app/">You can see the Demo Live</a>